steveschofield/build-beginner-ethical-hacking-environment/cybersecurity-mentoring-notes/README.md

 # **CyberSecurity Ethical Hacker Lessons**

-Load up your favorite hypervisor; Hyper-V on win10/11 or VMware Workstation or VMware fusion.
+Load up a hypervisor; Hyper-V on win10/11 or VMware Workstation or VMware fusion.
 I prefer these two as well as Virtualbox is an option

  1 - Setup Ubuntu Server